Cleo’s Coffee Pick

 premium coffee from Indonesia.

 Our readers might recall this “single-origin” coffee from our bestselling Coffeehouse Mystery Dead to the Last Drop.

-The premium Sulawesi was sourced by our intrepid coffee hunter Matt Allegro and roasted by our famous amateur sleuth, coffeehouse manager Clare Cosi.
+The premium Sulawesi was sourced by our intrepid coffee hunter Matt Allegro and roasted by our famous amateur sleuth, coffeehouse manager, and master roaster Clare Cosi.

 I sampled the Sulawesi from both of these roasters and found them both to be delicious. ~ Cleo Coyle